amnahsiddiqa/ImMSigDb/README.md

 This is an ensemble of Features (genes initially) sets which were contextually curated from immunology data in individual efforts and are acquired from either in-house data or from public domain.
 ImmFeSdb means to provide immunology context rich feature sets from heterogeneous resources to be used for enrichment analysis and/or multivariate data association analysis to facilitate immunology commmunity.

-ImmFeS - for R package providing the Feature Sets
+ImmFeSR - for R package providing the Feature Sets

 ## Types of Features set Models in DB